huan/gast/README.md

 Github - https://github.com/zixia/gast

-A GasT test file is a Javascript which defining test cases.
+A GasT unit testing file is a Javascript which defining unit testing cases.
 Under the hood, each test case is just a function with a description.

 ```javascript
 var gastLibUrl='https://raw.githubusercontent.com/zixia/gast/master/gas-tap.js'